Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 `--runThreadN` Number of threads you use to run on your computer.

 `--genomeDir` The place you want to put your reference.
+(Make sure the location already exists; the command does not make a new folder.)

 `--genomeFastaFiles` The genome fasta file we've just downloaded and uncompressed.